Ada-C10/hotel/design-activity.md

 Implementation B (see above).

 Activity
 - I will add a method to my Calendar class to calculate the number of nights reserved.
-Right now, this is something I calculate in Reservation in the total_stay_cost method.
+Right now, this is something I calculate in Reservation in #total_stay_cost.
 But because it is date-related, I think I should move it to Calendar.
-And then I can use it in Reservation since it inherits from Calendar.
+And then I can interact with it in Reservation.
+I can also interact with it in the RoomBlock class since I calculate costs there.